spm/spm-docs/docs/development/compilation/macos.md

     sudo xattr -r -d com.apple.quarantine SPM_PATH
     sudo find SPM_PATH -name "*.mexmaci64" -exec spctl --add {} \;
     ```

+    If you are using Apple Silicon (ARM), make sure to edit the command lines so that it targets `.mexmaca64` files.

 !!! failure "`xcrun: error: SDK "macosx10.14.1" cannot be located` error"